mckennapsean/dissertation/content/05-security.md

 In this chapter, we describe a design study focusing on the domain of cyber security.
-In this design study, we worked with two dozen cyber security experts over the span of two years with the goal of improving how analysts discover and present interesting anomalies and patterns within computer network data.
+In this design study, we worked with two dozen cybersecurity experts over the span of two years with the goal of improving how analysts discover and present interesting anomalies and patterns within computer network data.
 To the best of our knowledge, this is the first end-to-end design study within this